Jump to

 The Subatomic Particles

-The neutrino and particle of light are helix shaped particles, and the continuous constant speed of the strand particle gives them a persistent forward movement
+The neutrino and particle of light are helix shaped particles

-In the model, the neutrino and light particles have the quality of persistent momentum
+Have the quality of persistent momentum

-The particles of matter are torus shaped particles, and their natural state is to be stationary with respect to the model's static universal reference frame
+Is to be stationary with respect to the model's static universal reference frame

-This gives a greater amount of internal movement on one side or other, and the particle of matter moves forwards
+Causes a greater amount of internal movement to be on one side or other

 The following animation shows an electron and a proton in the model, changing shape when the particles move, the